-Residents in the Internal Medicine Residency program in NYU Langone’s Department of Medicine are encouraged to collaborate with NYU Langone faculty members to participate in a scholarly research endeavor during the course of their residency.
+Residents in the Internal Medicine Residency program in NYU Langone’s Department of Medicine are encouraged to collaborate with NYU Langone faculty members to participate in scholarly research endeavors during the course of their residency.
 We offer flexible options for pursuing quality improvement and patient safety (QIPS), basic science, translational, and clinical research.

-Incoming interns participate in professional career development counseling that includes specialty-specific advising and scholarly research mentoring, to help identify scholarly interests and connect with principal investigators.
+Throughout the year, interns participate in professional career development counseling that includes specialty-specific advising and scholarly research mentoring, to help identify scholarly interests and connect with mentors and principal investigators.

-During postgraduate year two, or PGY-2, you participate in a two-week research block to learn the basics of research methodology and develop the skills necessary to complete a research project within the time constraints of a busy residency schedule.
-You work in small teams to create a research protocol with guidance from a faculty mentor and attend lectures on topics such as research design, subjects and sampling, hypothesis testing, and data presentation.
+During postgraduate year two, or PGY-2, you participate in a two-week focused block to learn the basics of research methodology and develop the skills necessary to complete a research project within the time constraints of a resident’s schedule.
+You work in small teams to create a research protocol with guidance from a faculty mentor and review topics such as research design, subjects and sampling, hypothesis testing, and data presentation.
 The experience culminates in the presentation of your research protocol to peers and faculty.
 Many of these projects have been presented as abstracts at national scientific conferences and can be credited with starting collaborative scholarly relationships among peers and faculty.

 If you wish to pursue research in basic science and complete a specialty fellowship, you can apply to the physician–scientist residency track at the end of your PGY-1 year.
-This consolidates clinical training from three years into two so that you begin a research fellowship early.
+This consolidates clinical training from three years into two and allows you to begin a research fellowship early.

 Research in NYU Langone’s Department of Medicine is overseen by Glenn I. Fishman, MD , vice chair for research, and Binita Shah, MD, the residency program research director.
-If you have questions about research opportunities within the department, contact Ronald Sliwinski, administrator, at email@example.com.
+If you have questions about research opportunities during residency, contact firstname.lastname@example.org.